 - Coast to Coast - Coast to Coast is owned by Good Sam (yes, they do own just about everything in the RV world) and lets you stay for up to 7 days (2 times a year) at their network of RV parks.
 Membership also gives you all sorts of other 'wonderful' discounts.
 Read the fine print before you buy to make sure you are OK with all the hoops they make you jump through.

 - Sanidumps - If you are like us and boondock a lot, you are always looking for a place to dump your holding tanks (and possibly fill up with fresh water).
 Sanidumps is a great resource for finding both free and paid dump stations.

 - Campendium - Campendium isn't just for locating places to stay.
 You can also find places to empty your RV's holding tanks.
-Just use the search bar to find a city you are looking for a dump station in, and then you can choose "Dump Station" from the Category drop-down menu.
+Just use the search bar to find a city you are looking for a dump station in, and then you can choose "Dump" from the Category drop-down menu.

 - Coach-Net - Coach-Net offers RV roadside assistance plans for both towable RVs and motorhomes.
 They also offer other 'protection' products, so go check them out and see if they have something your rig needs.